Non-Primary Channel Access in IEEE 802.11 UHR: Comprehensive Analysis and Evaluation: Abstract

 \section{Abstract}

 The evolution of the IEEE 802.11 standards marks a significant throughput advancement in wireless access technologies, progressively increasing bandwidth capacities from 20 MHz in the IEEE 802.11a to up to 320 MHz in the latest IEEE 802.11be (Wi-Fi 7).
-However, the increased bandwidth capacities may not be well exploited due to inefficient bandwidth utilization incorporating primary channel and secondary channels.
-Particularly, when primary channel is busy, secondary channels (also known as non-primary channels) are prevented from being utilized even if they are idle, thereby wasting the available bandwidth.
-This paper investigates the fundamentals of the Non-Primary Channel Access (NPCA) protocol that was introduced in IEEE 802.11 Ultra-High Reliability (UHR) group to cope with the above issue.
-We propose a novel analytical model to assess NPCA protocol performance in terms of the average throughput and delay.
-Via simulation, we verify that the NPCA network outperforms the legacy network by increasing by at least 50\% average throughput while reducing by at least 40\% average delay.
+However, the increased bandwidth capacities may not be well exploited due to inefficient bandwidth utilization on multiple channels.
+This issue typically occurs when the primary channel is busy, secondary channels (also known as non-primary channels) are prevented from being utilized even if they are idle, thereby wasting the available bandwidth.
+This paper investigates the fundamentals of the Non-Primary Channel Access (NPCA) protocol that was defined in IEEE 802.11 Ultra-High Reliability (UHR) group to cope with the above issue.
+We develop a novel analytical model to assess NPCA protocol performance in terms of the average throughput and delay.
+Via simulation, we verify that the NPCA network outperforms the legacy network by increasing at least 50\% average throughput while reducing at least 40\% average delay.